colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/September/2021-9-8-the-return-to-school.markdown

 Academically, my identity switched to full-time student.

 During the summer of 2020, I took the maximum course load, knocking out Econometrics and Microeconomics, two upper-division requirements for my major.
-In my freetime, I learned to code using Python and made the decision to add Data Science as my minor.
-I was no longer afraid of quant-heavy courses.
-All the while, I was still running 75 miles per week.
+In my free time, I learned to code using Python.
+I also made the decision to add Data Science as my minor; I was no longer afraid of quant-heavy courses.
+I might also mention here that I was still running 75 miles per week.
 The difference was, I was on my own now.

 During the Fall and Spring of 2020, I completed my entire Economics degree, save for one final course.
 At the same time, I worked on completing the prerequisite courses for the Data Science minor.